10 min read

 1.2 Larger Market

-By developing and releasing your app for both markets, you increase your exposure.
+It makes sense that releasing your app for both platforms will increase your exposure.

 While these cons probably won’t affect your development process too much, you should be prepared for the extra costs as well as different development processes they involve.